imcbrearty/GENIE/Relocation/README.md

 ## To initilize a GENIE environment

 (i).
 First, in "config.yaml" set your lat_range, lon_range, depth_range area's of interest (for depth, use meters, where negative is below sea level).
+It is helpful to choose a representative project_name that will be appended to some of the produced files.

 (ii).
 Choose "pre_load_stations: True", and create the station file (stations.txt : columns of latitude, longitude, depth (m, negative below sea level) prior to running any scripts.